-This buttercream icing (also commonly known as American buttercream frosting) is the most basic type of icing or frosting for cakes.
-It only requires 2 basic and simple ingredients and you can whip a batch of fluffy and perfect buttercream frosting in under 20 minutes with a consistency that is perfect for frosting a cake as well as piping for cake decorating.
+This buttercream icing recipe for cake decorating (also commonly known as American buttercream frosting), is the most basic type of icing or frosting for cakes.
+It only requires 2 basic and simple ingredients and you can whip a batch of fluffy buttercream frosting in under 20 minutes with a consistency that is perfect for frosting a cake as well as piping.

 This buttercream icing is also so versatile that you can flavor it to any flavor you like and color it to any color you like too!